-During these turbulent years, a number of strikes occurred, leading to violence and riots.
-In October 1898 the Virden Mine Riot erupted between guards and miners following the arrival of some 2,000 African American workers from Alabama who were hired to break a strike by local workers.
+During these turbulent years, several strikes occurred, leading to violence and riots.
+In October 1898, the Virden Mine Riot erupted between guards and miners following the arrival of some 2,000 African American workers from Alabama who were hired to break a strike by local workers.
 The riot culminated in the deaths of 13 men.

-However, these struggles also served to instigate new labor laws including the 40-hour workweek, child labor, and minimum wage laws.
+However, these struggles also instigated new labor laws, including the 40-hour workweek, child labor, and minimum wage laws.

-A latecomer to the coal mining industry of the area, Thayer began when the Chicago, Wilmington & Vermilion Coal Company bought mining lands in the southern part of Sangamon County in 1900.
+A latecomer to the area’s coal mining industry, Thayer began when the Chicago, Wilmington & Vermilion Coal Company bought mining lands in the southern part of Sangamon County in 1900.
 Mine Superintendent Ruffin D. Fletcherson oversaw the building of the mines and platted out the town of Thayer.
-He also supervised the building of 86 homes for the miners, which he made possible for the miners to own, as well as building a 26 room hotel, his own handsome residence, and a large store building.
+He also supervised the building of 86 homes for the miners, which he made possible for the miners to own, and built a 26 room hotel, his own handsome residence, and a large store building.

-The Chicago, Wilmington, and Vermillion Coal Company was formed in 1866 by rich investors from Boston and Chicago.
-Having had a number of earlier successes in the region, the company wasted no time sinking the first coal shaft in June 1900 and by the following January, the mine produced 250 tons a day.
+The Chicago, Wilmington, and Vermillion Coal Company was formed in 1866 by wealthy investors from Boston and Chicago.
+Having had several earlier successes in the region, the company wasted no time sinking the first coal shaft in June 1900.
+By the following January, the mine produced 250 tons a day.
 By December 1901, the mine’s daily capacity was 2,000 tons.
 Described as a “wonder” and “first-class,” the plant was one of the best equipped in the state.
-However, like all other mining operations, it soon played out and the mine was closed in 1914.
+However, it soon played out like all other mining operations, and the mine was closed in 1914.

-Thayer, like other towns along old Route 66, also played a small part in the gangster era of the 1930s.
-Home to Byron “Monty” Bolton, a member of the Barker-Karpis Gang, during an FBI investigation, his boyhood home was searched.
-He was arrested in January 1935 in Chicago and spilled the “beans” about many of the gang’s activities including giving up the location of Ma and Freddie Barker’s hideout in Florida.
+Like other towns along old Route 66, Thayer also played a small part in the gangster era of the 1930s.
+Home to Byron “Monty” Bolton, a member of the Barker-Karpis Gang, his boyhood home was searched during an FBI investigation.
+He was arrested in January 1935 in Chicago and spilled the “beans” about many of the gang’s activities, including giving up the location of Ma and Freddie Barker’s hideout in Florida.
 He later claimed to have taken part in the St. Valentine’s Day Massacre.

 Continue your Route 66 journey on Illinois State Route 4 to Virden, just about two more miles down the path.